filecoin-project/devgrants/rfps/rfp-filecoin-wallets.md

 > NOTE: Nodes have wallet CLIs and APIs that will be further developed to meet the Filecoin Spec (e.g. Multisig wallets).
 A reference tool for signing raw transactions outside of a node will also be created by the Filecoin team.

-The goal of an enhanced open source wallet are to:
+The goals of an enhanced open source wallet are to:

 - provide the community with an open source implementation that has better UX for non-technical end-users
 - ensure good node API coverage for wallet functionality